dasaderi/python_neurobootcamp/syllabus.md

   +   Pandas and visualization
       +   Simple summarization of imaging metadata
       +   Simple visualization of imaging metadata

-Datatype: imaging metadata
+Datatype: confocal image stack (preprocessed with Imaris)

 ### Day 4:
 #### Learning Objectives
 **Owner: Brad**
-  +   Image analysis (raytracing) using Numpy
+  +   Image analysis using Numpy and Matplotlib
+	  + Extracting subsets of a 3D image and plotting
+      + Determining distances between objects and surfaces
+      + Bonus: Raytracing to determine whether an object lies within a surface
+Datatype: confocal image stack (preprocessed with Imaris)

 ### Day 5:
 #### Learning Objectives